STEM Role Models Posters — In 7 Additional Languages

-For Nevertheless Season 2 we commissioned four female illustrators from Mexico, Portugal, France, and the United States to produce these beautiful images.
-The women featured serve as amazing role models in their fields of science, technology, engineering, and mathematics (or STEM is it’s often referred to).
+The women featured serve as amazing role models in their fields of science, technology, engineering, and mathematics (or STEM as it’s often referred to).
 You can listen to our episode on STEM Role Models here.

-We’d love you to download the images and print them out for your school or workplace.
-By taking part you’ll help raise the awareness of their achievements, and hopefully inspire a new generation of women working in STEM.
+We’d love you to download the posters and print them out for your school or workplace.
+By taking part, you’ll help raise awareness of their achievements, and hopefully inspire a new generation of girls and women in STEM.

 Mae C. Jemison — Astronaut and Doctor